Genymobile/genymotion-gradle-plugin/README.md

 ### Optional integration tests

-This project contains also integration tests.
+This project also contains integration tests.

 Before running these tests you need gmtool, the command line tool for Genymotion.
-Embedded into the Genymotion app bundle.
+It is embedded in the Genymotion app bundle.

-The integration test relies on a default.properties file where all needed properties can be read.
+The integration tests rely on a `default.properties` file where all needed properties can be read.
 This can be addressed in two ways.
-Or you create such file (ideal when working locally) or you inject all the needed properties via command line argument (ideal for CI):
+Either you create such file (ideal when working locally) or you inject all the needed properties via command line argument (ideal for CI):

 Method 1:

 1. Copy the `plugin/res/test/default.properties.TEMPLATE` file and name it `default.properties`
 2. Fill the new file with your information (genymotion username, password, license) and the path to your local Genymotion installation (genymotionPath).
 3. Also, in the file `plugin/res/test/android-app/local.properties` precise the `sdk.dir` field with your Android SDK path

 Method 2:

 Add the following command line arguments when running the tests:
 ```sh
 ./gradlew <taskName> -Pusername=<username> -Ppassword=<password> -Plicense=<license> -PgenymotionPath=<path-to-genymotion>